blekenbleu/vJoySDK/FeederDemoCS/docs/README.md

 ### FFB Helper Functions

 **`UInt32 Ffb_h_DeviceID(IntPtr Packet, ref int DeviceID);`**
-Get the origin of the FFB data packet.
+Get the origin of the FFB data packet.&nbsp;
-If valid device ID was found then returns ERROR_SUCCESS and sets the ID (Range 1-15) in `DeviceID`.
+If valid device ID was found then returns ERROR_SUCCESS
+and sets the ID (Range 1-15) in `DeviceID`.
 If Packet is NULL then returns ERROR_INVALID_PARAMETER.
 DeviceID is undefined.
 If Packet is malformed or Device ID is out of range then returns ERROR_INVALID_DATA.
 DeviceID is undefined.